ROBOTIS-GIT/emanual/_includes/en/dxl/y/clear_packet.md

 # [Multi-Turn backup Battery Replacement](#multi-turn-backup-battery-replacement)

-DYNAMIXEL-Y features an internal battery for Multi-Turn Position Backup.
+DYNAMIXEL-Y features an internal Multi-turn Backup Battery for Multi-Turn Position Backup.
 After replacing the battery, it is necessary to perform the Multi-Turn Clear operation to reset the Multi-Turn position to ensure accuracy.

 ## [Procedure for Battery Replacement](#procedure-for-battery-replacement)

 ![](/assets/images/dxl/y/brtterry_replacement_guide_en.png)

-1. Prepare the DYNAMIXEL-Y and new battery.
+1. Prepare the DYNAMIXEL-Y and new Multi-turn Backup Battery.
-2. After supplying power and connecting the DYNAMIXEL-Y to DYNAMIXEL Wizard 2.0, click Tools → Encoder Battery Replacement menu.
+2. After supplying power and connecting the DYNAMIXEL-Y to DYNAMIXEL Wizard 2.0, enter the Tools → Encoder Battery Replacement menu.
 3. In the case of a model with an included reducer, ensure that the reducer is positioned at it's origin point.
 (Position 0)
-4. Open the battery cover, install the new battery, close the cover, and click the Next button.
+4. Open the battery cover, install the new Multi-turn Backup Battery, close the cover, and click the Next button.
 5. Wait for the operation to complete.
 6. Once finished, exit the menu by clicking the OK button.